heyzameer/Brototype-MERN/MongoDB/InterviewQuestions/question.md

 ---
 # **1. What are Indexes in MongoDB?**
 Indexes in MongoDB **improve query performance** by allowing the database to quickly locate documents instead of scanning the entire collection.
+Indexes are special data structures that store a small portion of a collection's data in an easy-to-traverse form.
+They significantly speed up query performance by allowing MongoDB to quickly locate the documents that match a query without scanning the entire collection.
+Think of it like an index in a book.

 ## **Why are Indexes Important?**
 - **Faster Queries**: Without indexes, MongoDB **scans all documents** (Collection Scan), making queries slow.